Never ask a barber if you need a rebrand?

 YOU'RE PROBABLY NOT CADBURY.
 OR GAP.
 OR NIKE.

 If you're competing in billion dollar industries on the global stage then this blog post probably isn't where you're going for marketing advice.
-But if you're one of the thousands of established small and medium businesses, doing pretty well, in an arena that isn't quite the
+But if you're one of the thousands of established small and medium businesses, doing pretty well, in an arena that isn't quite the US$140 Billion chocolate market, then a rebrand likely represents an outsized opportunity for your brand.

 YOUR COMPETITORS ARE PROBABLY NOT CADBURY.
 OR GAP.
 OR NIKE.

 The real opportunity for the many successful SMBs/SMEs that don't have dedicated marketing departments, is that, for the most part, their competitors don't either.
 When many businesses are started, rightly or wrongly, a brand strategy and identity can be found on the back of the to do list.
 And there it stays.
-Long-term brand building (especially while your competitors aren't) has long been shown
+Long-term brand building (especially while your competitors aren't) has long been shown to be a key driver of pricing power.
+Who doesn't want to grow revenue without competing on price?

 THE OPPORTUNITIES OUTWEIGH THE APPARENT RISKS.